nucleuscloud/neosync/docs/protos/typescript.md

 This package supports both ES-Modules and CommonJS.

-The correct entrypoint will be chosen based on using `import` or `require`.
+The correct entry point will be chosen based on using `import` or `require`.

 The `tsup` package is used to generated the distributed code.